oh-facts/y3k-8/STYLE.md

 ### style guide

 ### 1 Indentation:
-- I don't care too much for statement lenght.
+- I don't care too much for statement length.
 If its too long and typing is tiring, make it a local macro or a function.
 - Multiple indentations even upto 8 are fine.
 Put body in a function only if you find yourself repeating code.
 - Don't return early from functions if you can help it.
 Code flow is easier to read if you have a defined entry and exit.
+Multithreading is also easier in the future.

 - switch is written like
 ```.c